JamesDeFabia/MyHelmCharts/readme.md

 LIST OF CHARTS
 ==============
+**ESP8011.yaml**
+This chart merely changes the ECLWatch Port to 8011.
+This is useful if you have port forwarding enabled and want access to more than one platform.

+**skinnyesp.yaml**
+This is an override for the ESP component with Ws-SQL and ESDL services removed.
+This can be a cost saver when you know you are not going to use these services.

 **tworoxies.yaml**

 This chart adds a second roxie to a default system.
 It can be used in conjunction with